ChatPerche/ADA_Project/README.md

 Environmental Impact of Agricultural Practices in the World.

 # Abstract

-The FAOSTAT dataset provides agricultural production, import and export data for over 245 countries starting in 1961, as well metrics such as emissions, fertilization use, pesticide use, forest coverage etc. We seek to study the impact of different agricultural practices on the environment, and to compare countries through this lens.
-Our hope is to identify best practices.
-For example, we would like to visualize different emissions according to different crops and/or livestock, in order to study which products have the highest nutritional values and lowest environmental impacts.
-We would also like to study which countries are able to maximize production whilst minimizing environmental impact.
-The dataset is very rich and there are multiple angles of attack here : we can look at problem from an economic point of view ( as we have information on local agricultural markets ) or a nutritional one ( by looking at the nutrients in each crop ).
-We could, for example, go so far as to study which agricultural subsidies could best serve both nutritional and environmental values.
+The FAOSTAT dataset provides country-based data of agricultural production, imports and exports over the years -- starting in 1961.
+This dataset also contains metrics such as air pollutant emission, fertilizer and pesticide use, forest cover, etc...
+We seek to study the environmental impact of different agricultural practices and compare countries through this lens.
+We hope to identify best practices in terms of environmental impact.
+For example, we would like to visualize quantities of various air pollutant emissions according to different crops and livestock in order to investigate which products have the highest nutritional values and lowest environmental impacts.
+We would also like to study which countries are best able to maximize production while minimizing environmental impact.
+The dataset is very rich and there are multiple angles of attack here; we can look at problem from an economic point of view ( there is information on local agricultural markets is available in the dataset ) or a nutritional one ( by looking at the nutrients in each crop ).
+We could even go so far as to study which agricultural subsidies could best serve both nutritional and environmental values for given countries.

 # Research questions:

-- How to structure the data for our analysis ?
+- How to structure the data for analysis ?
 - Some values are not official and are approximations.
 What should we do with those numbers ?
 - How can we estimate the true emissions of a certain product, independant of the yield, surface area of crops and type of fertilizer used?
 - How will we associate nutritional value of products and relate them to the emissions for cultivation ?